Make Fun Of Life!

 “Weddings to me are wondrous because they are so filled with tomorrows.” -Mary Forsell

 An acquaintance of mine whose daughter was about to be married decided to give her a diamond ring that had been in the family for several generations.
 The stone had never been appraised, so the father asked a gemologist friend if she would take a look at it.
 She agreed, but said that instead of a fee she’d accept lunch at one of Houston’s finer restaurants.
-A few days later, as he and the gem expert sat sipping tea, he showed her the ring.
+A few days later, as he and the gem expert sat sipping a glass of Chablis, he showed her the ring.
 She took out her jeweler’s loupe, examined the diamond carefully and handed it back.
 “Wow,” said a diner who had been watching from the next table.
 “These Texas women are tough!”

 “Definition of a true friend: Someone who is as excited about your wedding day as you are!” -Author Unknown

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Daffynitions and Definitions” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Daffynitions And Definitions Gathered By David Hugh Beaumont.

 A grandmotherly attorney overheard her five-year-old granddaughter playing at ‘wedding.’
 The wedding vows went like this: “You have the right to remain silent; anything you say may be held against you . . . you have the right to have an attorney present . . .
 You may now kiss the bride.”